gprossliner/kustomizepb/README.md

 It is designed in the same way that kustomize works.

+# Installation

+You can install the latest version by `go install github.com/gprossliner/kustomizepb@latest`

 # Components

 Like kustomize, kustomizepb is executed against a directory, which is required